Rabbit: As food and clothing

+Rabbits are a highly natural, healthy, and sustainable food source for humans.
+Domestically, they are among the easiest animals to breed and raise for meat.
 Humans have hunted rabbits for food since at least the onset of the Last Glacial Maximum, and wild rabbits and hares are still hunted for their meat as game.
-Hunting is accomplished with the aid of trained falcons, ferrets, or dogs (a common hunting breed being beagles), as well as with snares, rifles and other guns.
-A caught rabbit may be dispatched with a sharp blow to the back of its head, a practice from which the term rabbit punch is derived.

 Wild leporids comprise a small portion of global rabbit-meat consumption.
 Domesticated descendants of the European rabbit (Oryctolagus cuniculus) that are bred and kept as livestock (a practice called cuniculture) account for the estimated 2 million tons of rabbit meat produced annually.
 Approximately 1.2 billion rabbits are slaughtered each year for meat worldwide.
 In 1994, the countries with the highest consumption per capita of rabbit meat were Malta with 8.89 kg, Italy with 5.71 kg, and Cyprus with 4.37 kg.
 The largest producers of rabbit meat were China, Russia, Italy (specifically Veneto), France, and Spain.
 Rabbit meat was once a common commodity in Sydney, with European rabbits having been introduced intentionally to Australia for hunting purposes, but declined after the myxomatosis virus was intentionally introduced to control the exploding population of feral rabbits in the area.